-Trial Recruitment hours
+Trial Recruitment Hours

-At trial launch, participant recruitment was limited to within Monday to Friday working hours to ensure that stroke researchers were available to meet participants and safeguard the transition of research materials between ambulance, emergency departments and stroke units.
+At trial launch, participant recruitment was limited to within Monday to Friday working hours to ensure that stroke researchers were available to meet participants and safeguard the transition of research materials between ambulance, emergency departments, and stroke units.
 This narrowed the recruitment window to approximately 30% of the week but enabled robust processes to be in place for the safe transfer of IMP, consent forms, and data sheets in often chaotic emergency environments.

-Recognizing busy departments and high turnover of emergency department staff, local procedures were then embedded once the trial was fully understood in readiness to extend recruitment across the twenty-four-hour period.
-This removed the time restriction consideration from ambulance services reflecting real-time hyper-acute stroke care and recruitment into hyper-acute stroke research.
+Recognizing busy departments and high turnover of emergency department staff, local procedures were then embedded once the trial was fully understood in readiness to extend recruitment across the 24h period.
+This removed the time restriction consideration from ambulance services reflecting real-time hyperacute stroke care and recruitment into hyperacute stroke research.
 Hospital sites were able to liaise with ambulance services to review recruitment hours at their discretion.